Welcome to MCExtensions!

 Features

-🧩 Define commands with full argument specs, types, and tab suggestions
+🧩 Define rich commands with argument types and tab suggestions

 🔧 Built-in Commands

-• /extensions – View and run all registered extensions
+• /extensions – List all registered extensions and commands

-• /extensions reload – Reload all active extensions
+• /extensions reload – Reload all active scripts instantly

-• /extensions <extension> <command> – Run a specific command from an extension
+• /extensions <extension> <command> – Run a specific command manually

-• /. – Shorthand for running extension commands (only shows commands, not extensions)
+• /. – Shortcut for running extension commands (auto-picks the first matching one)

-• /editor – Show a link to the integrated web-based editor
+• /editor – Opens the link to the built-in code editor (if enabled)

 /extensions myExtension greet

-• 📄 File explorer for editing your scripts/ folder
+• 📄 View and edit your scripts/ folder directly

-• 🔥 Optional hot-reload toggle when saving files
+• 🔥 Optional hot-reload on save (when enabled)

-• 🌐 No installation required — just enable it and go!
+• 🌐 No install, no setup — just toggle it on and run /editor

-✅ Suggestions are based on argument types like MCResource, boolean, int
+✅ Supports types like MCResource, boolean, int, etc.

 ext.command({